vinceskahan/v5wiki/csv.md

 _binding_ - The binding determines whether the file will be updated with every LOOP packet or archive record.
 Possible values are `loop` or `archive`.
 Default is `loop`

 _filename_ - The full path of the file.
 Default is `/var/tmp/realtime.txt`

+_append_ - Indicates whether to append (true) or overwrite (false).
+Default is True.

+_header_ - Indicates whether to include a header at the beginning of the file.
+Default is True.